SubhajitTechwriter/documentation/snaplogic-file-system-reader/snaplogic-file-system-reader-source/select-your-snaplogic-file-system-reader-account-type.md

 3. Click **Continue**.

 {% hint style="info" %}
-You can click **Choose Account Later** to go back to select an account from the dropdown list.
+You can click **Choose Account Later** to go back to selecting an account from the dropdown list.
 You can get the account information from your IT admin or by logging into your Salesforce account.
 {% endhint %}